sipa/JIF/README.md

 which means that any prefix (e.g. partial download) of a compressed file can be used as a reasonable lossy encoding of the entire image.

+JiF is now called FLIF and it moved over here: https://github.com/jonsneyers/FLIF